DFE-Digital/Dfe.Academies.External/specification/ApplyToBecomeAnAcademy/01 Start Feature/03 Your Applications List Page.md

 ### Scenario 3: Start new application CTA

 GIVEN I am directed onto 'what you will need' page
-WHEN I click on the green 'Start new application' CTA on the page (See highlighted area attached in Picture 2)
+WHEN I click on the green 'Start new application' CTA on the page
-THEN I am directed on to the 'What are you applying to do?' page (#97100)
+THEN I am directed on to the 'What are you applying to do?' page